scarletquasar/MelonRuntime/README.md

 # The Melon Runtime Project

-> *"Out of intense complexities, intense simplicities emerge" - Winston Churchill*
+> *“To make a lasting change in the direction of development of any important aspect of a society, reform is insufficient and revolution is required.” - Theodore J. Kaczynski*

 Melon is a JavaScript runtime based on the .NET environment with multi-threading capabilities.
 The project is focused on offering a platform that eases project prototyping, having a clean control of asynchronous environments and parallel events and providing fully compatible interoperability with the .NET features and ecosystem.